Documentation

 .gitignore(never commit)

-2. Promote Patterns to scenarios.jsonl
+2. Promote patterns to scenarios.jsonl

 - Extract recurring scenarios as documented specifications